 Referencing (a standardised way of acknowledging the sources of information and ideas) is important to:

-For help with writing you can take a class run by Student Services or access their notes online.
-The Library also has books on academic writing for you to borrow or read online.
+For help with writing you can take a class run by Student Services or access their notes on writing a literature review online at their webpage.
+You can also access the Library for books on academic writing

 There are many different referencing styles.
 Establish which style you are going to use in the early stage of writing to avoid time-consuming editorial work.
 Always check with your advisor if there is a recommended style, and if you are submitting a paper for publication in a journal always consult the journal's guidelines for authors.